-Don't mix chemicals near food or near eating areas.
+• Do not mix chemicals near food or near eating areas.

-Eating/Drinking
+Eating/Drink ng

-- Do have a separate area available for eating and drinking. - Don't eat or drink around chemicals.
+Do have a separate area available for eating and drinking.

+Do not eat or chemicals.

-Good Housekeeping
+Good Housekeepinģ

 - Do keep areas where chemicals are used clean, neat, and dry. - Do clean up all spills right away. - Do use proper cleanup methods as listed on the SDS. - Do keep all safety equipment in good working order. - Do test ventilation equipment regularly to make sure it's working properly.